Inem-Udoituen/Capstone_1/README.md

 -----
 # Problem Objective:
-This was the first group capstone project given to Data Analytics interns in the side hustle internship programme (Cohort 5.0, May 2022).
+This was the first group capstone project given to Data Analytics interns in the Side Hustle internship programme (Cohort 5.0, May 2022).
 The capstone project was aimed at giving interns a hands-on experience of how and when to use some excel functions.
-This was more of an analysis.
+This project was more of an analysis.

 -------

 # Data Sourcing:
-The data was provided by the mentor
+The data was provided by the mentor.

 ---------
 # Data Transformation: